Hypoglycemia (Low Blood Sugar) in People Without Diabetes

 How is hypoglycemia diagnosed?

 To diagnose hypoglycemia, your doctor will do a physical exam and ask you questions about your health and any medicines you take.
-You will need tests to check your blood sugar levels.
+You will need blood tests to check your blood sugar levels.
+Some tests might include not eating (fasting) and watching for symptoms.
+Other tests might involve eating a meal that could cause symptoms of low blood sugar several hours later.
+The results of these types of tests can help diagnose the cause.

 You may also need tests to look for or rule out health problems that could be affecting your blood sugar levels.